LEAF International | Costa Rica

 The culture and language of the First Nations in Costa Rica has been marginalized: 2+ generations haven’t been learning their native traditions and ways of being.
 Currently, 90% of all linguistics diversity in the Americas have disappeared or are in the process of disappearing.
 UNESCO predicts that all native languages will disappear in this century.

-LEAF International Costa Rica will support and empower the Bribri First Nation to revitalize their cultural tradition.
-The Bribri connect to their gods, their elders and each other through singing.
+LEAF International Costa Rica supports and empowers the Bribri First Nation to revitalize their cultural traditions.
+The Bribri connect to their gods, their elders and each other through singing, dancing, and drumming.
 By singing, they express a variety of stories and actions.

-Meeting 3 times a week, youth in the Bribri First Nation will learn ancient Bribri traditions of drum making, drumming and singing.
+Meeting 3 times a week, youth in the Bribri First Nation learn ancient Bribri traditions of drum making, drumming and singing.
 The community also has a very progressive radio station and recording studio that has been in existence for many years.
 With use of the radio, the Bribri share their music and recordings of ancient songs with the rest of the country.
 This ability is empowering to them.

 Through the project students gain:

 - Musical skills in learning songs from their elders

 - Mentoring from teachers in the community